Tecsun S-8800 AM/LW/SW/FM Field Radio With Remote

 The S-8800 ships with a standard USB to USB mini-B cable which can be plugged into a PC or USB charger – no AC charger is supplied.
 The specs call for a 1A charger.
 While this might be considered a negative, most of us have collected several USB chargers and I found an old cell phone USB charger rated at 1 amp output which charged the batteries fully in a few hours.
-Check the label on your USB charger though because I have some labelled 500 ma and one is even lower.
 Any standard USB power source should work fine of course, although some may require a longer charge time.
 I connected the radio to my USB-2 equipped PC and found it took about 4:15 to do a full charge.

-Hybrid DSP/PLL Analog Design/A Look Inside: The main PCB is dated 2015 12 27 which gives an indication of how long this radio has been in development.
-The S-8800 boasts Triple Conversion on SW which pretty much guarantees that there will be no image problems here and indeed I observed none during my tests.
+Hybrid DSP/PLL Analog Design/A Look Inside: The S-8800 boasts Triple Conversion on SW which pretty much guarantees that there will be no image problems here and indeed I observed none during my tests.
 Tecsun has decided to utilize a combination of DSP (Digital Signal Processing) circuits along with traditional analog circuits but it took some digging to see where DSP is used.
 I took a look inside and discovered that the AM/SW contains both types.
 Looking at these pictures along with the specs given in the manual we see that most of the AM/SW circuitry is PLL/analog along with the 1st and 2nd IF’s, while the 3rd IF is DSP.
 All appear to be well-shielded and labeled and construction quality looks very good.
 I did not locate the DSP chip and decided not to remove any of the shield covers to do so.
 The FM would appear to be DSP and my performance tests seem to back up that assumption.

 The remote control is perhaps the most unusual and welcome feature.
 It not only adds direct entry of frequency which has been lacking in other Field radios but allows almost all of the radio’s functions to be controlled, from band and bandwidth selection to fast/slow tuning, memory functions, SSB mode, volume and much more.
-You can also set the display backlight to be “On” whenever the radio is on by pressing the number 3 while the radio is off until the word “On” appears on the display…a great feature.
-About the only functions you can’t control are bass and treble adjustment, time/alarm setting and master volume.
+About the only functions you can’t control from the remote are bass and treble adjustment, time/alarm setting and master volume.
 To explain that, what I’m calling the “Master Volume” is the knob on the radio itself.
 You initially set it to maximum or whatever volume you feel is the loudest you will ever use, say, the one o’clock position, then the remote allows you to reduce that volume down to zero in 30 steps – it reads out on the display from 30-0.
 There have been many situations where the remote control was very useful…I love it!

 Both the radio itself and the remote have a nice, solid feel.
 Tuning via the knobs is silky smooth and the ability to switch from the main tuning knob which tunes in fast increments to the smaller fine-tuning knob which tunes slowly and continuously allows excellent flexibility for band scanning and fine tuning with no muting…thank you!
 You can also fast or slow tune with the remote which has dedicated Fast and Slow tune buttons…Tecsun got this right.
 This radio is wonderful to tune offering the perfect analog feel along with digital precision.
 In fact, during my tests I compared the S-8800 with my C. Crane CC-SW and Eton Field 550 and now that we have a Field radio with a keypad and direct frequency entry I found it frustrating trying to change frequencies quickly on the two older models…the Tecsun is just so quick and easy by comparison.

-Another plus is that there is also none of the dreaded Soft Muting which plagues so many otherwise good radios.
+Another plus is that you can defeat the DNR or Soft Muting which plagues so many otherwise good radios.
 Soft Muting is a feature of many DSP chips which attempts to reduce noise between stations but in use tends to undo the benefits of AGC (Automatic Gain Control) and to produce unwanted volume surging and muting.
 Luckily, DNR can be completely disabled using one of the Hidden Features and I recommend you do so.

 Power Standby Mode: One point explained in the manual is that you must initially turn the radio on using the Power button on the radio itself.
 After that you can turn it on or off with the remote control, but if you leave the radio off for an hour the radio shuts down entirely and will have to once again be turned on by the front panel Power button.
 This is unavoidable in a battery-powered portable.
 Standby mode – the ability to receive signals from the remote – uses battery power.
 If the radio stayed in standby mode the battery would be drained so it can’t remain on permanently as it is in AC powered devices.
 In use I didn’t find this much of a drawback.
 Let’s face it…the fact that the S-8800 even has a remote sets it apart from other portables and this is a small price to pay.
 One idea Tecsun might want to consider though is adding a way to dock that remote, perhaps on the back of the radio.
-I will probably do this with Velcro so when carrying the radio about I don’t have to carry two items with me.
-Just an idea….
+You could do this with Velcro so when carrying the radio about you wouldn’t have to carry two items…just an idea.

 No Synchronous Detection: I must admit it is hard to understand why sync was not an included feature, especially since Tecsun has an effective sync circuit in its PL-660/PL-680 models.
-But sync is an on-again/off-again thing with Tecsun since it is not present in their S-2000/Satellit 750 and is less-than-ideal as deployed in the otherwise very nice PL-880.
-While lack of sync is not a game-ender for me, it does seem it should have been included in a receiver so replete with just about every other desirable feature one can think of and a few others we hadn’t thought of.
+But sync is an on-again/off-again thing with Tecsun since it is not present in their S-2000/Satellit 750 and is less-than-ideal as deployed in some of their other models.
+It’s not a game-ender for me.

 Performance: There is no doubt the new S-8800 is loaded with features but at this price point buyers are going to expect top performance and for the most part they are going to get it.
-In fact, both SW and FM bands proved very capable and are as good as it gets in any current production portable radio I have seen.
-AM, with one caveat*, is as good as any other current production multi-band radio (radios which also cover SW) and is noticeably more sensitive and less hissy than Tecsun’s own S-2000/Eton Satellit 750.
-Still, is not the best AM available – however to get better AM you have to go to radios which don’t cover the SW bands, which rate 4 and 5 stars in the AM Mega Shootout.
-I had hoped for 4 or 5 star AM performance after reading this on-line:
+In fact, all bands proved very capable and are as good as it gets in any current production multiband portable radio I have seen.
+Here is Tecsun’s description:

 “A new, high performance DSP BCL radio receiver … aimed squarely at AM listeners!
 When we say long-neglected, it’s true: manufacturers seem to have gone out of their way to improve reception for FM listeners and even provided many more “bells and whistles” for short wave and even long wave enthusiasts.
 But to a large degree, AM reception has been much the same for many years.
 And that’s a pity, because despite what you might think, AM radio hasn’t lost much (if any) of its popularity and many listeners, particularly in “the bush” have been crying out for a decent AM radio.
 They might just have one with the Tecsun S-8800.”
 (Courtesy TecsunRadios.com.au)

-The S-8800 also seemed to excel at impulse noise rejection which is one area in which many modern radios perform well.
-I turned on a window fan which generates a bit of static and noticed that the S-8800 seemed to ignore that noise better than several older radios I compared it with.
+The S-8800 also seemed to excel at impulse noise rejection compared to many current portables- I turned on a window fan which generates a bit of static and noticed that the S-8800 seemed to ignore that noise better than several other radios I compared it with.

 *Now – that caveat.

 I may be lucky but it seems those birdies seldom bother the stations I listen to most often and usually I could side-tune just a bit to eliminate it, but if one happens to exist on a frequency that’s important to you it might be hard to live with.
 And even if not, I would sure be happier for general band scanning if they were not there.
-Such birdies have no place in an expensive receiver and is the biggest negative I have to report.
-I hope Tecsun will address this issue and remove the only real weakness of the S-8800’s performance and I challenge them to do so.
+(I have since heard that these birdies have been addressed but I have not tested a newer sample myself).

 LW: I am not in an area where there is much to hear on LW except for DX’ing but there are some utility signals I can receive and the S-8800 seemed to hear them just fine compared with a few other radios I compared it with.
 I would say it seemed pretty good on LW but will leave more precise LW reports to others.